torvalds/linux/Documentation/filesystems/nfs/rpc-server-gss.rst

 The RPCGSS Authentication method describes a way to perform GSSAPI Authentication for NFS.
-Although GSSAPI is itself completely mechanism agnostic, in many cases only the KRB5 mechanism is supported by NFS implementations.
+Although GSSAPI is itself completely mechanism aganalstic, in many cases only the KRB5 mechanism is supported by NFS implementations.

 The Linux kernel, at the moment, supports only the KRB5 mechanism, and